-Ms. Wong Yuk Lam (黃鈺霖), aged 41, the senior finance manager of our Group.
+Ms. Wong Yuk Lam (黃鈺霖), aged 42, the general manager, finance of our Group.
 Ms. Wong joined our Group in May 2005.
 She oversees the overall accounting and treasury functions of our Group.
-She is also the company secretary of Expert HK.
+She was also the company secretary of Expert HK from November 2015 to March 2020.

-Ms. Wong Yuk Lam obtained a degree of Bachelor of Commerce majoring in Accounting through distance learning from the Curtin University of Technology in Australia in February 2007.
+Ms. Wong obtained a degree of Bachelor of Commerce majoring in Accounting through distance learning from the Curtin University of Technology in Australia in February 2007.
 She was admitted as a Certified Public Accountant of the Hong Kong Institute of Certified Public Accountants in January 2013.
 Ms. Wong has more than 20 years of experience in the accounting and finance field.